You can keep costs down in the Gulf Coast by mixing up expensive activities with some free things to do in Sarasota. I do love a good freebie!

 The beach is highly regarded due to the blinding white, quartz-crystal sand.

-Aside from the stunning sand, there are also cool, and colorful lifeguard stands all over the beach, which is perfect if you want an ‘Instagram worthy' photo.
+Aside from the stunning sand, there are also colorful lifeguard stands all over the beach, which is perfect if you want an ‘Instagram-worthy photo.

 Siesta Key Beach is free to park, which is pretty rare in Florida.